 Susan Saegert is Professor of Environmental Psychology at the CUNY Graduate Center where she has worked since receiving her Ph.D. in Social Psychology from the University of Michigan.
-She was Director of the Center for Human Environments (CHE) and she was also the first director of the Center for the Study of Women and Society at the CUNY Graduate Center.
+She was Director of the Center for Human Environments (CHE), served as the first director of the Center for the Study of Women and Society at the CUNY Graduate Center, and taught in the department of Human and Organizational Development at Vanderbilt University.
+Currently, Dr. Saegert serves on the Board of Directors of the Urban Affairs Association and Women’s Housing and Economic Development Corporation (WHEDCo) and is a member of New York City Community Land Initiative (NYCCLI) Policy Work Group.
 Her early research focused on crowding and environmental stressors.
 She then began to study the relationship between housing and human development and well being, as well as women and environments.
 Her research in inner city communities led her to focus less on how housing conditions can affect residents and more on how communities can affect housing conditions.